Hyperbolic Radial Spanning Tree: Definitions, notations and basic properties

 \begin{definition}[Maximal Backward angular Deviations] Let $0<r \le r'$ and $z \in S(r)$.
 We define the \emph{Maximal Backward angular Deviations} between levels $r$ and $r'$ as

 We extend the definition to $r'=\infty$ by setting:

 the limit exists since $r' \mapsto \MBD_r^{r'}(z)$ is non-decreasing. \end{definition}

+\tvc{All forward paths of the RST end at the root $0$, but they can be finite in the backward direction if a vertex is the ancestor of no other vertex.
+The quantity $\MBD_{r}^{r'}(z)$ takes into account backward paths from $z$ that either end (in the backward direction) before level $r'$ or reach level $r'$. }

 These quantities will be upper-bounded in two steps.
 First, a percolation argument is used to control angular deviations in any annulus of width $\delta>0$ for some small $\delta>0$ (Proposition \ref{Prop:controlannulus}) and then we deduce a global control of angular deviations (Proposition \ref{Prop:globalfluct}).
-Recall that $B_{S(r)}(\cdot,\cdot)$ is defined in (\ref{E:defBSR}).
+These two propositions are proved in Sections \ref{S:proofcontrolannulus} and \ref{S:proofglobalfluct}.